 Not soon after I blew off Jan’s route, I came to a creek.
 And what do you know?
 This is western Wyoming.
 Bridges?
 Who needs bridges?
 I would have to ford it or turn around.
 I’d forded three creeks the day before.
 I was a pro now.
 And this crossing wasn’t very wide and didn’t look too deep.
 So I moved ahead.

-As I got closer, I noticed the area I was in was very narrow, maybe 30 yards wide, and short, maybe 200 year DHS long.
+As I got closer, I noticed the area I was in was very narrow, maybe 30 yards wide, and short, maybe 150 yards long.
 It was fenced in on both sides, gated front and back, and filled with about two dozen cows who were milling about, mooing their displeasure at my presence.
 Now, here’s the thing about cattle and water and small spaces.
-Water seeps into the surround ground, saturating it.
+Water from the creek seems into the surrounding ground, saturating it.
 Cows are heavy, and they go to the water to drink or to cross the stream.
 The heavy cow steps on the wet land.
-The end result is a landscape of three-foot tall mounds with a maze of cow tracks weaving among them.
+The end result is a landscape of three-foot tall mounds, like bales of hay that have grown over with grass, a maze of cow tracks weaving among them.
 Plus a lot of cow poop.
 Everywhere.

 While I might be able to negotiate the labyrinth of cow-defiled paths among the mounds if I had only my bike, it was impossible with a trailer.
 So I unhooked the trailer, carried my bike to the last firm piece of ground before the creek, then went back and carried my (heavy) trailer and hooked it back up.
 In the wind, of course, because it was windy even here, because Wyoming=Wind.
 I got everything lined up, then pedaled through the creek without getting anything wet, other than my wheels.
 Cool.
 Not too muddy.
 Not so bad.

 Once across and on solid enough ground I unhooked the trailer again and carried the bike and trailer past the poop-besmirched maze of cow-mounds on the far bank and hooked it all up again . . .
-Only to ride twenty and find that there was another creek to cross.
-I could not see it because this was rising ground: the undulation of the land hid what lay at the bottom of the rises.
-Where I expected to find a depression, I found instead an unabridged creek.
+Only to ride twenty feet and find that there was another creek to cross.
+I could not see it because this was rising ground: the undulation of the land hiding what lay at the bottom of the rises.
+Where I expected to find a depression, I found instead another unbridged creek.

 Now, a lesser man would have turned around at this point and, tail between his legs, so to speak, retreat to the bikepacking route as mapped.
 But this creek didn’t look too bad either, and I didn’t want to carry the trailer back over what I had just worked so hard to get across.